 If you are wondering – how do I recover a lost file on my computer?
 Here are three applicable methods to apply.

 Method 1: Use IOLO Search and Rescue

 It helps to recover emails from sites like Outlook, Thunderbird, Outlook Express, Netscape Mail, and Eudora.
-The range of the drive it can recover files from include USB, USB 2.0 IDE, FireWire, SCSI, and others.
+The range of the drive it can recover files from includes USB, USB 2.0 IDE, FireWire, SCSI, and others.